hellos3b/discord-games/DiscordGames.md

 #### Rules

 Playing will be set up by clothespins at varying differences.
-You will have 5-10 (TBD) rubberbands to shoot and get points.
+You will have 5-10 (TBD) rubberbands to shoot and knock down cards for points.
 Some cards will be worth more points.

 Score will be you and your teammates score combined